GroupofXG/anewcydatabase/README.md

 •Sectors: Different patches of the polytopy associated to the SR-ideal.

-•Wmatrix2:  GLSM weighted matrix $\mathbf{W}$ together with the degree of hypersurface.
+•Wmatrix2:  GLSM weighted matrix $W$ together with the degree of hypersurface.

 •divisors_ind: Independent divisors chosen to be the basis of divisor class.